-Governance Compensation Decision- • The Corporation has formalized compensation objectives to help guide compensation Making Process decisions and incentive design and to effectively support its pay-for-performance policy infunding i rocess (see Compensation Discussion and Analysis - Compensation Objectives).
-Non-binding Shareholder • The Corporation annually holds an advisory vote on executive compensation.
-Advisory Vote on r r r r r r r r r r r r r r r r r r r Executive Compensation • This allows shareholders to express approval or disapproval of its approach to executive compensation.
-Annual Review of • Each year, the Corporation reviews and sets performance measures and targets for the Incentive Programs annual incentive plan and for PSU grants under the Celestica Share Unit Plan ("CSUP") 0 and the LTIP that are aligned with the business plan and the Corporation's risk profile to ensure continued relevance and applicability. • When new compensation programs are considered, they are stress-tested to ensure potential payouts would be reasonable within the context of the full range of performance outcomes.
+Governance Compensation Decision- Making Process The Corporation has formalized compensation objectives to help guide compensation decisions and incentive design and to effectively support its pay-for-performance policy (see Compensation Discussion and Analysis - Compensation Objectives ).
+Non-binding Shareholder Advisory Vote on Executive Compensation The Corporation annually holds an advisory vote on executive compensation.
+This allows shareholders to express approval or disapproval of its approach to executive compensation.
+Annual Review of Incentive Programs Each year, the Corporation reviews and sets performance measures and targets for the annual incentive plan and for PSU grants under the Celestica Share Unit Plan ("CSUP") and the LTIP that are aligned with the business plan and the Corporation's risk profile to ensure continued relevance and applicability.
+When new compensation programs are considered, they are stress-tested to ensure potential payouts would be reasonable within the context of the full range of performance outcomes.
 CEO compensation is stress-tested annually.
-External Independent • On an ongoing basis, the Compensation Committee retains the services of an independent Compensation Advisor compensation advisor, to provide an external perspective as to marketplace changes and I I I I I I I I I I I I I I I I I I I best practices related to compensation design, governance and compensation risk management.
-Overlapping Committee All of the Corporation's independent directors sit on each standing committee of the Membership Board, to provide continuity and to facilitate coordination between the Committees' respective oversight responsibilities.
-Compensation Program De Review of Incentive • At appropriate intervals, Celestica conducts a review of its compensation strategy, Programs including pay philosophy and program design, in light of business requirements, market practice and governance considerations.
-Fixed versus Variable • For the NEOs, a significant portion of target total direct compensation is delivered through Compensation variable compensation (annual incentive plan and long-term, equity-based incentive plans). • The majority of the value of target variable compensation is delivered through grants under long-term, equity-based incentive plans which are subject to time and/or performance vesting requirements. performance requirements: • This mix provides a strong pay-for-performance relationship. • It provides a competitive base level of compensation through salary, and mitigates the risk of encouraging the achievement of short-term goals at the expense of creating and sustaining long-term shareholder value, as NEOs benefit if shareholder value increases over the long-term.
-"One-company" Annual Celestica's "one-company" annual incentive plan (the Celestica Team Incentive Plan) Incentive Plan helps to mitigate risk-taking by tempering the results of any one business unit on incontro i tull Celestica's overall corporate performance, and aligning executives and employees in the various business units and regions with corporate goals.
-Balance of Financial Celestica's annual incentive plan ensures a holistic assessment of performance with Performance Metrics as ultimate payout tied to measurable corporate financial metrics (e.g. , revenue, non-IFRS well as Absolute and Operating Margin (as defined in footnote 3 to Table 11), and non-IFRS adjusted ROIC Relative Performance (as defined in footnote 5 to Table 11)).
-Metrics • Individual performance is assessed based on business results, teamwork and key accomplishments, and market performance is captured through PSUs (which include both measurable corporate financial metrics and relative performance features) and RSUs.
+External Independent Compensation Advisor • On an ongoing basis, the Compensation Committee retains the services of an independent compensation advisor, to provide an external perspective as to marketplace changes and best practices related to compensation design, governance and compensation risk management.
+Overlapping Committee Membership • All of the Corporation's independent directors sit on each standing committee of the Board, to provide continuity and to facilitate coordination between the Committees' respective oversight responsibilities.
+Compensation Program Des ign Review of Incentive Programs • At appropriate intervals, Celestica conducts a review of its compensation strategy, including pay philosophy and program design, in light of business requirements, market practice and governance considerations.
+Fixed versus Variable Compensation For the NEOs, a significant portion of target total direct compensation is delivered through variable compensation (annual incentive plan and long-term, equity-based incentive plans).
+The majority of the value of target variable compensation is delivered through grants under long-term, equity-based incentive plans which are subject to time and/or performance vesting requirements.
+This mix provides a strong pay-for-performance relationship.
+It provides a competitive base level of compensation through salary, and mitigates the risk of encouraging the achievement of short-term goals at the expense of creating and sustaining long-term shareholder value, as NEOs benefit if shareholder value increases over the long-term.
+"One-company" Annual Incentive Plan • Celestica's "one-company" annual incentive plan (the Celestica Team Incentive Plan) helps to mitigate risk-taking by tempering the results of any one business unit on Celestica's overall corporate performance, and aligning executives and employees in the various business units and regions with corporate goals.
+Balance of Financial Performance Metrics as well as Absolute and Relative Performance Metrics Celestica's annual incentive plan ensures a holistic assessment of performance with ultimate payout tied to measurable corporate financial metrics (e.g., revenue, non-IFRS Operating Margin (as defined in footnote 3 to Table 11), and non-IFRS adjusted ROIC (as defined in footnote 5 to Table 11)).
+Individual performance is assessed based on business results, teamwork and key accomplishments, and market performance is captured through PSUs (which include both measurable corporate financial metrics and relative performance features) and RSUs.